Brontomerus/summers-site/src/data/about.md

 - I'm generally considered a very crafty person.
 - I have finished in the top 10 of an Enduro Race at Hilltop Speedway.
-- If I could own all the dogs in the world, I would without a doubt.
+- If I could own all the dogs in the world, I would.
+- My dream is to run an animal shelter.

 # I dream of